Quantum dual-path interferometry scheme for axion dark matter searches: Methods

-Thus the effective temperature $T_{eff}$ on readout is often much higher than the physical temperature in the cavity.
+Thus, the effective temperature $T_{eff}$ on readout is often much higher than the physical temperature in the cavity.
 The signal-to-noise ratio is \be {\rm SNR}={P_{sig}\over k_B T_{eff}}{\sqrt{t\over b}}~~, \ee where $b$ is the detection bandwidth, $P_{sig}$ is the signal power, $k_B$ is the Boltzmann constant and $t$ is the integration time.
-The sensitivity on $g^{2}_{a\gamma\gamma}$ is inversely proportional to $T_{eff}$, or grows over the square-root of integrated time.
+The sensitivity on $g^{2}_{a\gamma\gamma}$ is inversely proportional to $T_{eff}$ or grows over the square root of the integrated time.